 - The Post Meta and User Meta conditions work with simple values, not serialized strings containing arrays

-- Many key-values that are based on WordPress, like User meta would not work when AJAX cache-busting is used.
-You normally don’t need cache-busting for Google Ad Manager ads, but in case you do, double-check if key-values targeting is working correctly using the GAM Publisher Console
+- Many key-values that are based on WordPress, like User meta would not work when AJAX Cache Busting is used.
+You usually don’t need Cache Busting for GAM ads.
+But in case you do, double-check if key-values targeting is working correctly using the GAM Publisher Console

 Known issues when loading ad units

-Ads set up as “Smart Banners” in Google Ad Manager are not showing up in the ad list, since they are supposed to be used in Mobile Apps and not on websites.
+Ads set up as “Smart Banners” in Google Ad Manager are not showing up in the ad list since they are for Mobile Apps and not for websites.

-If you add new ad sizes to your ad units in your Google Ad Manager account then you need to click on the update button at the top of the ad unit list in Advanced Ads 30 minutes after you made the change to load the new code into the plugin.
+If you add new ad sizes to your ad units in your GAM account, click 30 minutes later on the update button next to the ad unit to update it in the plugin.

 Collapsing ad units